vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_5/faster_draw.md

 nav_order: 10
 ---

-When we made the draw loop on chapter 4, we did not try to skip vulkan calls if they are the same between RenderObjects.
-Lets improve that.
+At the moment the engine works, but there are some parts that are significantly less efficient than they should be.
+Lets look into improving that.

 ## Timing UI
 Before we begin to optimize performance, we need some way of keeping track of how fast stuff goes.
 For that, we will be using std::chrono and imgui to setup a really basic benchmark timing.
 If you want, you can try using Tracy instead, but this can give a simple ui-based timing display.